oddlama/agenix-rekey/README.md

     }
     ```

-2. Encrypt some secrets using age and your master key
+2. Encrypt some secrets using (r)age and your master key. `agenix-rekey` defines the `edit-secret` app in your flake,
+   which allows you to edit/create secrets using your favorite `$EDITOR`, and automatically uses the correct identities for de- and encryption.

     ```bash
+    nix run ".#edit-secret" secret1.age

+    # Alternatively you can encrypt something manually using (r)age
-    echo "secret" | age -e -r ./your-yubikey-identity.pub > secret1.age
+    echo "secret" | rage -e -i ./your-yubikey-identity.pub > secret1.age
     ```

+   Be careful when chosing your `$EDITOR` here, it might leak secret information when editing the file
+   by means of undo-history, or caching in general.
+For `vim` and `nvim` this app automatically disables related options.

-3. Add secret to your config
+3. Add the secret to your config

     ```nix
     {